What is Invoice Factoring?

 We discussed this earlier in the article, but as a reminder:

-• Non-recourse factoring: Provides limited protection on bad debt invoices but costs more.
+Non-recourse factoring: Offers limited protection against bad debt invoices but incurs higher costs.

-Every factoring company has a different policy.
+Every factoring company has its own unique policy.
 Some only offer one form of factoring, while others provide both.

 If you pursue non-recourse factoring, ask follow-up questions on when it applies and what the exceptions are.
 Non-recourse factoring agreements carry longer terms and lower advance rates.